AraStuff/cli-app-install-guides/token.md

 # Adding a token to your DAO

+## Tips

-> Tip: do not use Frame, using the build-in signer will allow you to copy and paste chunks of commands without having to confirm every transaction
+> Do not use Frame, using the build-in signer will allow you to copy and paste chunks of commands without having to confirm every transaction

+> If you run a command and the CLI gives you an unhelpful error such as "Cannot find transaction path for executing action" - just try again!
+Often the CLI will produce inconsistent outputs from the same inputs.
+Try running it again.
+Try running another CLI command, then running the original command again.
+Try waiting 5min and then running the same command again.
+If it *still* doesn't work, then the command might be incorrect, but it might not!

 ## Setting up your environment